-A no contact order, on the other hand, is issued by a criminal court judge.
+A no contact order (also referred to as NCO), on the other hand, is issued by a criminal court judge.
 A no contact order may be issued as part of your conditions of release from custody while your case is pending or may be included in your sentence if you are ultimately convicted.
-Unlike a restraining order the protected person in a no contact order is not always a spouse or partner.
+Unlike a restraining order, the protected person in a no contact order is not always a spouse or partner.
 In fact, you may not even know the protected person.
 While no contact orders are frequently issued in domestic violence cases, they may also be issued if you are charged with assault, burglary, or any other criminal offense where a victim is involved.
-The terms of a no contact order are determined by the judge; however, they are frequently similar to the terms of a restraining order in that they will likely order you to stay away from, and have no contact with, the alleged victim in the case.
+The terms of a no contact order are determined by the judge, however, they are often similar to the terms of a restraining order in that they will likely order you to stay away from, and have no contact with, the alleged victim in the case.
 Violating the terms of a no contact order will typically result in your return to custody if your case is pending or a violation of probation if you have already been sentenced.

 How to Vacate or Drop a No Contact Order

 In some cases, the victim may get word to you that he or she wishes to vacate or drop the no contact order.
 It is imperative that you understand that the alleged victim does not have the legal authority to drop a no contact order.
 Only a judge can vacate a no contact order.